ddafaster809/test-app/README.txt

 1- Config Variables:

-There's a config.js.example file in the root folder client/test/
+There's a config.js.example file in the folder client/test/src/

 It exports an object with 1 property.